 As your City Councilmember, I will work to resolve our epidemic homelessness crisis, promote smart growth solutions that reduce sprawl and ensure open space, reduce traffic congestion by revamping our transportation infrastructure, and strengthen and enhance fire protection by investing in public safety.

 Oceanside faces a homelessness crisis that we can no longer ignore.
 In order to address homelessness properly, our local government needs to work closely with entities at the county, state, and federal level to generate solutions to the most glaring causes of homelessness including mental illness, drug abuse, and a shortage of affordable housing.
-As Chair of the Oceanside Housing Commission's ad hoc Committee on Homelessness, I work closely with community leaders, police, fire, and social services personnel to get to the root of the issue, and devise sustainable solutions.
+As an Oceanside Housing Commissioner and member of the Assembly District 76 Advisory Council on Housing and Homelessness, I work closely with community leaders, police, fire, and social services personnel to get to the root of the issue, and devise sustainable solutions.
 Solutions such as transitional housing with wraparound services to expedite a return to self-sufficiency.

 Solving Our Housing Shortage